-On April 19, 2018, Humanities Texas held a one-day workshop in Fort Worth for Texas history teachers covering the state's history in the twentieth century.
+On January 29, 2020, Humanities Texas held a workshop in Edinburg for Texas history teachers covering the state's history in the twentieth century.

 The workshop emphasized close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.
 Teachers received books and other instructional materials and were trained in the examination and interpretation of primary sources.